ThinkDataEd/curriculum/docs/unit2/campaign1.md

 Students must understand that they need to keep collecting data.
 Use the Plot App to look at the data after the first day and have a discussion.

-&nbsp;Ask: Why were most people stressed?
+Ask: Why were most people stressed?
 Guide students along the way.

 Ask students to predict the following: What is your stress/chill level in the evening versus morning?
 Does it change everyday?
 How about during the weekend?
 What is the difference between groups?